-Chronic fatigue syndrome (CFS) is a condition characterised by debilitating fatigue.
-It is a syndrome of unknown cause, although it frequently follows a viral infection.
+Chronic fatigue syndrome (CFS) is a complex condition characterised by fatigue and exhaustion.
+Its cause is unknown, although it often follows a viral infection.

 Symptoms may include:

 - Exercise may increase symptoms

 - Gastrointestinal problems (eg: irritable bowel syndrome).

 While the causes of CFS are not fully understood, it is known that many cases develop after a viral illness (eg: glandular fever, viral meningitis, gastroenteritis).
 However, a direct relationship between viral infection and CFS not yet been determined.

 Research studies have indicated that other factors may play a role in the development of the condition, including immune system abnormalities, psychological disorders, hormone imbalances and environmental factors.